dthommes/RoboSpring/README.md

         android:layout_width="fill_parent"
         android:layout_height="wrap_content" />
 ```
-… all you have to do, is define a property of the same name as the ID and annotate it with the 'InjectView' annotation.
+… all you have to do, is define a property of the same name as the ID and annotate it with the `InjectView` annotation.

 ```java
 	@InjectView
 	private TextView textView;
 ```
-If you are familiar with RoboGuice, you will notice, that 'InjectView' has no mandatory id attribute.
+If you are familiar with RoboGuice, you will notice, that `InjectView` has no mandatory id attribute.
 If you leave it away as shown, RoboSpring will deviate it from the property's name.
 Easy, isn't it?

-**PLEASE NOTE**: You must call 'setContentView()' in your Activity before calling 'RoboSpring.autowire(this)'.
+**PLEASE NOTE**: You must call `setContentView()` in your Activity before calling `RoboSpring.autowire(this)`.
 Otherwise, RoboSpring does not know, where to look for the views!

 **HAPPY INJECTING!**